rear/rear/doc/user-guide/01-introduction.md

 Relax-and-Recover produces a bootable image which can recreate the system's original storage layout.
 Once that is done it initiates a restore from backup.
-Since the storage layout can be modified prior to recovery, and disimilar hardware and virtualization is supported, Relax-and-Recover offers the flexibility to be used for complex system migrations.
+Since the storage layout can be modified prior to recovery, and dissimilar hardware and virtualization is supported, Relax-and-Recover offers the flexibility to be used for complex system migrations.